-According to AppsFlyer, the top mobile game ad networks for in-app ads in the first half of 2022 were AppLovin, Unity Ads, Meta, TikTok for Business, Google Ads, and ironSource.
+According to AppsFlyer, the top mobile game ad networks for in-app ads in 2022 were AppLovin, Unity Ads, Meta, TikTok for Business, Google Ads, and ironSource.

 In an ad network, publishers post whenever they have space they want to fill out with ads.
 The advertisers then bid on those ad placements hoping to win the ad slot.
 Finally, the ad network then picks out the winning ad.

 Ad networks should aim to bring the publisher as much revenue as possible.